cynthiakoskei/social-media-influencer-dashboard/README.md

 # Social Media Influencer Performance Dashboard

 A dynamic and interactive Power BI dashboard designed to analyze and visualize the performance of a portfolio of social media influencers.
-This tool helps marketing teams make data-driven decisions by providing clear insights into reach, engagement and platform effectiveness.
+This tool helps marketing teams make data driven decisions by providing clear insights into reach, engagement and platform effectiveness.

 ![Dashboard Preview](images/image-preview.png)